- Who We Are

 We designed and built – and now continue to finance the development of – the National Cancer Institute in Sri Lanka; we are improving clean water provision and sustainability in Niger; and we are supporting orphans through housing and education projects in both Russia and Ukraine.

 Landlocked, drought-prone and with less than 3% arable land, Niger is a country in which safe drinking water can be hard to find.
-Working with Oxfam in recent years, we have helped improve access to safer water in three key ways.
+Working with Oxfam over the last decade, we have helped improve access to safer water for the people of Niger.

 Constructing and maintaining water points for domestic and agricultural use.
 Using solar technology and water boreholes to improve drinking water for over 50,000 people.
 Installing electric pumps to supply water to Malian refugees.